anuragkalra/blockchain-charts-redesign/README.md

 ### Prerequisites

-This project requires node.js to run
+This project requires npm to run

 ### Installing